EdwardBetts/FincLab/README.md

 ## To-do list
+- [ ] Place logger in the event queue so that the user interface can be easily separated from the main thread if needed (using multiprocessing).
 - [ ] Add a commandline interface using curses
 - [ ] Sequentially fetch histoical prices of all A shares using Pandas datareader.
 - [ ] Add a counter in the fetching process to track number of requests sent within an hour.